 What does this mean?
 Why does this matter?

 We partner with local programs throughout the state of South Carolina and hold those partners accountable to very high standards, but it’s important to note that we are committed to not only talking the talk but also walking the walk.
 It’s the reason research has always been, and will continue to be, our sort variable.
 We stand behind programs and approaches that are evidence-based, age-appropriate and medically accurate.
 We push our staff to be their best and to follow best practices in the field – whether that be our research, communications, or even human resource efforts.
 While our staff are expected to utilize programs with proven track records, we also encourage continued research and development, which will add to the growing body of evidence and understanding of what works in preventing teen pregnancy.

 This is important for two reasons.
 First, teen pregnancy is a complex issue and the prevention of science is equally as complex and dynamic.
 New products and programs will continue to emerge and must be assessed for their potential contribution to reducing teen pregnancy in South Carolina, and elsewhere.
 Second, it is quite possible that there are effective programs and strategies that already exist but have not had the opportunity to be carefully evaluated and studied.

 To us, being accountable also means staying true to our mission, which we have done over the course of our 20-year history.
 Since 1994, we have been the only organization in South Carolina that provides training and capacity building to organizations in each of the state’s 46 counties with a steadfast dedication to this single issue.
 We’ve used science and research to guide our practice; leveraged funds at the state and national level; and become a leader in the conversation about preventing teen pregnancy, not just in South Carolina, but across the country.

-Interested in making a difference in South Carolina?
-Find out how you can GET INVOLVED
+Want to make a difference in South Carolina?
+Find out how you can get involved.